 This type of roof overhang may even be seen under the front section of a home or building that extends over the edge of a property.

-Bonnet
+Bonnet Roof

 Giving off a stately and eye-catching design, the bonnet roof overhang consists of two slopes.
-The top slop has more of an angle and sits higher than the lower slope with less of an angle.
+The top slope has more of an angle and sits higher than the lower slope with less of an angle.

-Curved
+Curved Roof

-The slope can be customized to your liking but is best when adapted to handle weather conditions such as snow.
+The slope can be customized to your liking but is best adapted to handle weather conditions such as snow.

 A lower pitch is preferred for windy climates to avoid the overhang from being swept up and destroyed.
 A higher pitch is better for snowy regions to allow for sufficient runoff.

-Gambrel
+Gambrel Roof

 The slope on the overhang for the home’s front porch is highly resistant to strong winds and tolerant of winter climates that get heavy amounts of snow.

-Hexagonal
+Hexagonal Roof

 A hexagonal roof feature is perfect for a front porch extension.
 The end design creates a gazebo when screened-in, creating a beautiful sitting area for the front or back of your home.